Compare Lorenz againstopen agent stacks.

 How Lorenz compares

-Lorenz is the strongest fit for teams that need data sovereignty, security, and multi-tenant governance together.
+Lorenz is optimized for organizations that need strong execution boundaries, data sovereignty, and auditable runtime behavior together.

 Agent platforms, built for opposite buyers